Key takeaways:

 • Are cloud-based for remote management.

-• Come with a mobile app so you can open doors from your smartphone and manage access from anywhere.
+• It comes with a mobile app to open doors from your smartphone and manage access from anywhere.

 • Offer several ways to open the door, such as virtual keys, delivery PINs, and voice commands.